 We are focusing on changing the world of one child at a time, through a long-term plan for growth and by a simple belief: That every child deserves the same minimal opportunities we had as a children.

 What do we do?

 We support, establish, and promote education through partnerships with local entrepreneurs who share the same passion and believe that education is a fundamental right for every child, regardless of color, race, religion, or gender.

-We build schools in rural areas that are difficult to access.
+We build and fix school infrastructure in rural areas that are difficult to access.